 The Facebook Tool provides data around all aspects of your Ad Campaign.
 It will Generate Reports showing Your Demographic Response, Your Ad Performance and if you want to get the most out of it; be sure to have a look at The Facebook Ads Manager Guide – it will take you through each of The Analytical Tools and Reports.

+Keep Notes On Your Campaigns; so that You Can Refer Back To Them At A later date, To Help You Stay On Top of Your Facebook Ad Campaigns.

 *Stay Tuned For Our Next E-Mail: Choose An Effective Image For Your Facebook Ad.